 Enlightenment and Disease

-Salem was the final gasp of the rigid Puritan theocracy, as the old leadership, no longer able to maintain control and obedience, succumbed to the Enlightenment and the Age of Reason.
+Salem was the final gasp of the rigid Puritan theocracy, as the old leadership, no longer able to maintain control and obedience, succumbed to the Age of Reason.
 The minds of succeeding generations moved from godly pursuits in the period following the witch trials.
 It was not until the Rev. George Whitefield arrived in New England during the Great Awakening of the 1740’s that religious fervor would be revived.

 Although the new century would bring scientific and medical advances, an epidemic of “throat distemper” raged in New England between 1735 and 1740.
 In 1736, scarlet fever was spreading out from Boston while the diphtheria epidemic was descending from the north.
 The contagion struck first in New Hampshire, killing almost 1% of the population.
 The epidemic spread south through the Massachusetts Bay Colonies, and eventually into Connecticut.
 By the time it had run its course, 5000 people had died, with more than 75 percent of the deaths being children.